Saint-Babel Forest via the Borne des Quatre Seigneurs

 Park in the car park on the edge of the D14 at a place called Pont Russe, 1.6 km from the Saint-Babel stadium (signposted).

-(S/E) Follow the forest track due west for 380 metres until you reach the crossroads between the conifers.
+(S/E) Follow the forest track due west for 380 m until you reach the crossroads amongst the conifers.

-(3) Take the second path on the right and follow the green markings to reach the Côte plateau.
+(3) Take the second path on the right, follow the green markings to reach the Côte plateau.

-There are piles of stones that could be the remains of a burial ground.
+There are piles of stones here which may be the remains of a burial ground.

-(4) Descend from the plateau and walk along the foot of a basalt cliff surrounded by vegetation typical of north-facing slopes.
+(4) Descend from the plateau, following the base of a basalt cliff amidst vegetation typical of north-facing slopes.
 You will reach the junction of two routes.

-- follow the old route marked with green chevrons, which turns sharply to the right to return to the starting point,
+- follow the old route marked with green chevrons, which turns sharply right to return to the start,

-- take the new route, marked with red chevrons in a white square (option shown on the map).
+- take the new route, marked with red chevrons inside a white square (option shown on the map).

-Follow the dry stone wall marked with boundary stones that climbs towards the plateau amid remarkable beech trees.
+Follow the dry stone wall, marked by boundary stones, which climbs towards the plateau amidst remarkable beech trees.

-(6) Turn right towards the north-west and follow the flat path to the Borne des Quatre Seigneurs (origin unknown), located at the edge of the ditch of the same name.
-From this point, you will walk alongside the Vic-le-Comte forest, which is classified as a sensitive natural area.
-No picking is allowed.
+(6) Turn right towards the north-west and follow the flat path to the Borne des Quatre Seigneurs (origin unknown), situated on the edge of the ditch of the same name.
+From this point, you walk alongside the forest of Vic-le-Comte, classified as a sensitive natural area; all collection of plants is prohibited

-(7) Turn right towards the east and follow the remains of the old ditch.
-Further on, you will find another very old boundary stone marking the boundary between three municipalities.
-Be careful on the path at the top of the cliff known as Saut du Cheval.
-Follow the old, recently maintained path bordering the ditch to the crossroads of Croix Chenude or Croix de Fayet, which no longer exists, but where there are ONF signs and boundary markers.
+(7) Turn right towards the east and follow the remains of the old ditch; further on, you will come across another very old boundary stone marking the boundary between three parishes.
+Caution: the route runs along the top of the cliff known as the Saut du Cheval.
+Follow the recently maintained old path running alongside the ditch to the crossroads of the Croix Chenude or Croix de Fayet, which no longer exists, but where there are ONF signs and boundary markers.

-(8) Turn right, south-east, and follow the path and then the track, enjoying a beautiful view of the Forez and Livradois regions.
-You will reach the crossroads of a path leading to Fayet.
+(8) Turn right, south-east, and follow the path then the track, enjoying a beautiful view over the Forez and Livradois.
+Reach the junction with a path leading to Fayet.

 (9) Turn 90° to the right.
-In the pasture, follow the light fence and cross a footbridge to enter the forest.
-Follow the path (still marked with red chevrons) to a place called Le Gros Fayard.
+In the pasture, follow the low fence and go over a stile to enter the forest.
+Follow the path (still marked with red chevrons) to the hamlet known as Le Gros Fayard.

-(10): Return to the forest track and the green and yellow markings, follow it for 500m to a place called La Mare.
-Turn left heading north, then right after 100m to reach Puy de Rayat.
-Here you will find the undated ruins of an ancient village.
+(10) Return to the forest track and the green and yellow markings; follow it for 500 m to the hamlet known as La Mare.
+Turn left heading due north, then right after 100 m to reach Puy de Rayat.
+Here you will find the undated ruins of an old village.

-(11) Follow the marked trail and return to the first crossroads you passed at the start.
+(11) Follow the marked path and return to the first crossroads you passed at the start.

-(1) Take the left-hand path to return to the car park (S/E).
+(1) Follow the outward route to the left to return to the car park (S/E).

 Waypoints